suzyi/tensorflow/README.md

 ### understanding of MNIST
 + **[NIST](https://www.nist.gov/srd/nist-special-database-19)**.
 NIST is an original database containing many (binary, at least SD-3 and SD-1 are.) images with handprinting digits or aplabetic characters.
 + **MNIST**.
 MNIST is a grey levels image database constructed from NIST's Special Database 3 (SD-3) and Special Database 1 (SD-1) with the anti-aliasing technique.
 One should note that both SD-3 and SD-1 contain binary images.
 MNIST was normalized to fit a 28-by-28 pixel box while preserving ratio.
 It has 60000 handwitting images for training and 60000 for testing, while only a subset of 10000 test images is available.
 The full 60000 training set is available.
 All files in MIST are not in any standard image format so you have to write your own program to read them.
++ **Read MNIST using tensorflow in python ([nootbook](https://github.com/suzyi/tensorflow/blob/master/readMNIST.ipynb))**.
+This nootbook contains codes for reading the images and labels in MNIST.
 ## 2-2 - Understanding of some single commands
 + **a=placeholder(tf.int16)**.
 + **batch,[将数据集按mini_batch划分](https://sthsf.github.io/wiki/Algorithm/DeepLearning/Tensorflow%E5%AD%A6%E4%B9%A0%E7%AC%94%E8%AE%B0/Tensorflow%E5%9F%BA%E7%A1%80%E7%9F%A5%E8%AF%86---%E8%AE%AD%E7%BB%83%E6%A0%B7%E6%9C%AC%E7%9A%84batch_size%E6%95%B0%E6%8D%AE%E7%9A%84%E5%87%86%E5%A4%87.html)**